WasmEdge/WasmEdge/docs/book/en/src/frameworks/mesh/dapr.md

 # Dapr

 In this article, I will demonstrate how to use WasmEdge as a sidecar application runtime for Dapr.
 We use a simple NaCl written in Rust or Go to listen for API requests to the microservice.
 It passes the request data to a WebAssembly runtime for processing.
 The business logic of the microservice is a WebAssembly function created and deployed by an application developer.
-You can also watch a walk-through video below.
+You can also watch [a walk-through video](https://www.youtube.com/watch?v=t_sQP6Qpf7U).

-{{< youtube t_sQP6Qpf7U >}}

 > For more insights on WasmEdge on Dapr, please refer to the article [A Lightweight, Safe, Portable, and High-performance Runtime for Dapr](https://www.secondstate.io/articles/dapr-wasmedge-webassembly/)

 ## Quick start

-First you need to install [Go](https://golang.org/doc/install), [Rust](https://www.rust-lang.org/tools/install), [Dapr](https://docs.dapr.io/getting-started/install-dapr-cli), [WasmEdge](https://github.com/WasmEdge/WasmEdge/blob/master/docs/install.md), and the [rustwasmc](https://www.secondstate.io/articles/rustwasmc/) compiler tool.
+First you need to install [Go](https://golang.org/doc/install), [Rust](https://www.rust-lang.org/tools/install), [Dapr](https://docs.dapr.io/getting-started/install-dapr-cli), [WasmEdge](https://github.com/WasmEdge/WasmEdge/blob/master/docs/install.md), and the [rustwasmc](../../dev/rust/bindgen.md) compiler tool.

 Next, fork or clone the demo application from Github.
 You can use this repo as your own application template.